Top front-end and back-end javascript frameworks

 1. Node.JS

 Node.js is a runtime environment based on Chrome’s V8 JavaScript engine.
 This technology was introduced in 2009 by Ryan Dahl at the annual European JSConf.
-It is useful for server-side development and is an open-source, cross-platform JavaScript which is useful in development of real-time network applications.
+It is useful for server-side development and is an open-source, cross-platform JavaScript that is useful in the development of real-time network applications.
 Check out our expert insights on the latest NodeJs development trends.

 Pros: